Prathi1109/Teraki3DRecruitmentTestApr19/README.md

 By using CloudCompare visualisation, the rank of the compression methods from best to worst accuracy is B,A,C.
-The same result has been Obtained by implementing the logic in Python.
+The same result has been obtained by implementing the logic in Python.
 The input files and output files are created in the tsv format.